8x8c/8x8c/README.md

-# Group 4  experimental - Post Quantum Crypto and others in dev.
+# Group 4  experimental - Post Quantum Crypto + others in dev.

 Some of the examples here will use algos so modern or rare that there are not even many libraries yet.